mauriciovancine/ATLANTIC-AMPHIBIAN-TRAITS/README.md

 A compilation of morphological and ecological traits at both individual and species levels for amphibians in the Atlantic Forest of South America.

-ATLANTIC SPATIAL dataset is part of the <a href="https://github.com/LEEClab/Atlantic_series">ATLANTIC series</a>, on which research teams are compiling biodiversity information of Atlantic Forest.
+ATLANTIC AMPHIBIAN TRAITS dataset is part of the <a href="https://github.com/LEEClab/Atlantic_series">ATLANTIC series</a>, on which research teams are compiling biodiversity information of Atlantic Forest.
 This paper follows previous published data papers in <a href="https://esajournals.onlinelibrary.wiley.com/doi/toc/10.1002/(ISSN)1939-9170.AtlanticPapers">Ecology</a>.

 </p>